mikejsavage/ggtime/README.md

 # ggtime

 ggtime is a fixed point timestamp library for C++.
+It has near nanosecond precision and nicely divides FPS values that are common in games.

 It supports Windows, Linux and OpenBSD.

 ## Usage